St. Anthony’s Board of Directors

 Sherri Lewis Wood

-Sherri Lewis Wood is the National Founder and Chair of the Board of Directors of One Warm Coat, a San Francisco-based national non-profit organization.
+Sherri Lewis Wood is the founder and Chair of the Board of Directors of One Warm Coat, a San Francisco-based national nonprofit organization.
 One Warm Coat collects and distributes warm coats, free of charge, across the United States and in numerous other countries.
-St. Anthony Foundation was the original agency to receive coats collected by One Warm Coat beginning in 1992.
+St. Anthony’s was the original agency to receive coats collected by One Warm Coat beginning in 1992.